cysouw/diathesis/text/c08_preverbs.md

 ### [ NA– | NAD ] Preverb dative addition+accusative {#sec:preverb-dative-addition-accusative}

 The verbs in this section are transitive verbs, like *lesen* 'to read' [@next a].
 When used with a preverb they obtain an additional dative argument, like with *vorlesen* 'to read to somebody' [@next b].
-Most prominently, the prefix *vor-* quite productively produces ditransitive verbs with accusative and dative arguments.
+Most prominently, the prefix *vor‑* quite productively produces ditransitive verbs with accusative and dative arguments.

 ::: ex
 a.
 Ich lese ein Buch.